abhik1368/PDBe_KB_Queries/README.md

 ### Using PDBe_KB queries .

-List of Example queries to try with local installtion of PDBe-KB knowledge base .
+List of Example queries to try with local installtion of [PDBe-KB knowledge base](https://www.ebi.ac.uk/pdbe/pdbe-kb/graph-download)

-Queries are listed in query folder.There are long running queries in PDB_Counts folder which have queries for node and relationship type counts.
+Queries are listed in query folder.
+There are long running queries in PDB_Counts folder which have queries for node and relationship type counts.

 Feedbacks and patches welcome !!!